 Take action in your teaching

-- Use high-quality, low-cost open educational materials in your teaching.
+- Use high-quality, no-cost open educational resources (OER) in your teaching.

-- Create persistent links to licensed content for your course.
+- Create persistent links to library-licensed content for your course.

 - Monitor discussions of publishing issues within your society and elsewhere.

-- Check out some blogs about scholarly commnunications, such as In the Open or Unlocking Research.
+- Check out blogs about scholarly commnunications, such as Unlocking Research or the Open Access Tracking Project.